 Citrus fruits like oranges, grapefruits, and lemons are loaded with antioxidants, including flavonoids.

-For example, in this study of people who were overweight or obese, those who drank 200ml of blood orange juice twice a day for two weeks experienced significant improvements in blood vessel function compared to the control group.
+For example, in this study of overweight or obese men and women, those who drank 200ml of blood orange juice twice a day for two weeks experienced significant improvements in blood vessel function compared to the control group.

 Regular consumption of citrus fruits has also been linked to reduced blood pressure and a lowered risk of stroke.

-Citrus fruits make a refreshing snack on their own or as part of a smoothie.
-Check out these recipes with citrus fruit from Taste of Home for more ideas.
+Citrus fruits make a refreshing snack on their own or in a smoothie.
+Check out these recipes with citrus fruits from 101 Cookbooks for more ideas.

 12. Fatty fish